Uncertainty Quantification for Maxwell's Eigenproblem based on Isogeometric Analysis and Mode Tracking: Application

 \section{Application}

-In this section, we present the application of the eigenvalue tracking method proposed to cavities with uncertain geometry.
+In this section, we present the application of the eigenvalue tracking method to cavities with uncertain geometries.
 As a clear indication of the necessity of the tracking, we first analyze the test case of a cylindrical cavity with uncertain radius.
-Stochastic collocation is then applied to study the sensitivity of the \gls{tesla} cavity \cite{Aune_2000aa} to eccentric deformation of its 9 cells.
+Stochastic collocation is then applied to study the sensitivity of a \gls{tesla} type cavity \cite{Aune_2000aa} to eccentric deformation of its 9 cells.
 In both cases the discretization is carried out with \gls{iga} using GeoPDEs and NURBS Octave packages \cite{Falco_2011aa, nurbs}.